 As part of the United Nations Development Group (UNDG), the United Nations Industrial Development Organisation (UNIDO) has sought to apply a theory of change approach to the South Africa-based project, Industrial Energy Efficiency Improvement in South Africa through Mainstreaming the Introduction of Energy Management Systems and Energy Systems Optimization (IEE).
 We designed a bespoke facilitated theory of change process that allowed participants, based at the National Cleaner Production Centre (NCPC), to assess work to date and plan for the future.

-Transforming Change is a collaborative learning programme that starts from the assumption that, in order to achieve the changes needed for a just and thriving world, we must transform the process of change itself.
-In other words, what is commonly known as (international, national, regional and local) development originates and operates within the same framework that created the social and ecological challenges that development practice claims to address.
+Transforming Change is a collaborative learning program that starts from the assumption that, to achieve the changes needed for a just and thriving world, we must transform the process of change itself.
+In other words, what is commonly known as (international, national, regional, and local) development originates and operates within the same framework that created the social and ecological challenges that development practice claims to address.

-The programme is based in Sub-Saharan Africa.
+The program is based in Sub-Saharan Africa.
 It is led by a team at Stockholm University (the Stockholm Resilience Centre), the University of Cape Town, and Stellenbosch University, with several independent collaborators.
-We are actively looking to build our network with other universities and organisations in Sub-Saharan Africa, and in the global South.
+We are actively looking to build our network with other universities and organizations in Sub-Saharan Africa, and in the global South.